 Zero-Padding: Size of region at the border of the feature map that is filled with zeros in order to preserve the image size (typically N/2).
 2.5.
-Pooling Pooling is a form of non-linear down-sampling that partitions the image into nonoverlapping regions and computes a representative value for each region.
+Pooling Pooling is a form of non-linear down-sampling that partitions the image into non-overlapping regions and computes a representative value for each region.
 Pooling is typically performed over contiguous regions of the image.
 In this case, the stride equals the pooling window size.
 The CNN feature image is partitioned into small non-overlapping rectangular regions, typically of size 2x2 or 4x4.
 Several non-linear functions can be used.
 These include Max, Average, Median, and Histograms.
 Max pooling seems to be the most popular.
+3. Performance Evaluation for Pattern Detectors 3.1.
+True and False Positives and Negatives, A pattern detector is a classifier with K=2.